bnb-chain/bnb-chain.github.io/docs/validator/monitor-and-query-slash.md

 ## Monitoring Slash Contract

-As best practise, it is advisable to  keep monitoring the event log of the slash contract on the BSC scanner at
+As best practice, it is advisable to  keep monitoring the event log of the slash contract on the BSC scanner at
 <https://bscscan.com/address/0x0000000000000000000000000000000000001001#events>.
 Additionally, you can also check the slash indicator by reading the contract and pay attention to those above 30.
 Once it exceeds 150, the validator contract will be jailed.

 ## Query Side Chain Signing Info